-In 2010, we reached the milestone of 50 years of producing highly employable graduates, many of whom have become leading figures in organisations worldwide.
-Today our approach to teaching and learning gives our chemical and environmental engineers unique skills that are sought by a range of industries, with consultancy, management and finance sectors valuing our graduates as well as global energy, pharmaceutical and engineering companies.
+Our approach to teaching and learning gives our chemical and environmental engineers unique skills that are sought by a range of industries; with consultancy, management, and finance sectors valuing our graduates as well as global energy, pharmaceutical, and engineering companies.

-- The University of Nottingham is consistently named as one of the most targeted universities by Britain’s leading graduate employers, (The Graduate Market in 2013-2022, High Fliers Research).
+The University of Nottingham is consistently named as one of the most targeted universities by Britain’s leading graduate employers, (The Graduate Market in 2013-2022, High Fliers Research).

 The teaching, learning and assessment practices on our chemical engineering courses are recognised by the Institute of Chemical Engineers (IChemE) as achieving the highest possible standard.
 Large numbers of our graduates use the Nottingham degree as the starting point to achieving Chartered Engineer status, and all our staff are members of the IChemE or other professional organisations.
 We have extensive links to industry through our research activities, past graduates and our work with professional bodies, and we will ensure you have significant exposure to the exciting challenges that are encountered in industry worldwide.